The Three Daughters of King O'Hara

 The Three Daughters of King O'Hara is an Irish fairy tale collected by Jeremiah Curtin in Myths and Folk-lore of Ireland.
 Reidar Th.
-Christiansen identified its origin as Co.
-Kerry.
+Christiansen identified its origin as County Kerry.

 The tale is related to the international cycle of the Animal as Bridegroom or The Search of the Lost Husband.

 Synopsis

 A king had three daughters.
 One day, when he was away, his oldest daughter wished to marry.
 She got his cloak of darkness, and wished for the handsomest man in the world.
 He arrived in a golden coach with four horses to take her away.
 Her second sister wished for the next best man, and he arrived in a golden coach with four horses to take her away.
 Then the youngest wished for the best white dog, and it arrived in a golden coach with four horses to take her away.
 The king returned and was enraged when his servants told him of the dog.

 The oldest two were asked by their husbands how they wanted them during the day: as they are during the day, or as they are at night.
 Both want them as they are during the day.
 Their husbands both are men during the day but seals at night.
 The youngest was also asked and answered the same, so her husband was a dog by day and a handsome man by night.

 She gave birth to a son.
 Her husband went hunting and warned her not to weep if anything happened to the child.
 A gray crow took the baby when he was a week old, and she did not weep.
 It happened again, with a second son, but with their third child, a daughter, she dropped one tear, which she caught in a handkerchief.
 Her husband was very angry.

 Soon after, the king invited his three daughters and their husbands to his home.
 Late at night, the queen went to look in their bedrooms, and saw that her two oldest had seals in their beds, but her youngest had a man.
 She found and burned the dog's skin.
 The husband jumped up, angry, and said that if he had been able to stay three nights under her father's roof he could have been a man both day and night, but now he had to leave her.